Skip to main content

 Varicose veins appear as swollen or raised leg veins and are often blue or dark red in color.
 They result from a weakness in the vein walls.
 They almost always occur in the legs (because gravity makes it harder for blood to flow upward), but they can show up anywhere on the body.
 A milder version of varicose veins usually seen in the legs is often called “spider veins,” which are typically smaller and thinner.

-While the condition sounds scary, it’s very common – especially as we get older, according to Uwe Fischer, MD, a vascular surgeon with Yale New Haven Hospital and assistant professor of vascular surgery at Yale School of Medicine who treats patients in Old Saybrook as part of the multidisciplinary team at the Heart and Vascular Center.
+While the condition sounds scary, it’s very common – especially as we get older, according to Uwe Fischer, MD, a vascular surgeon with Yale New Haven Hospital and assistant professor of Surgery at Yale School of Medicine who treats patients in Old Saybrook as part of the multidisciplinary team at the Heart and Vascular Center.

 “Approximately 30 percent of adults have varicose veins, and they rarely lead to significant health problems,” he said.
 “However, in the most severe cases, varicose veins can cause pain, aching, heaviness, swelling and even ulcers.
 They can also bleed if damaged.”